chrisipa/ad-password-handler-web/README.md

 Overview
 --------
-If you have external partners with active directory accounts (e.g. for VPN connections) and password expiration enabled, this tool is for you.
-It checks the expiration of active directory password and sends a mail to the users with a link to change it:
+If you have external partners with Active Directory accounts (e.g. for VPN connections) and password expiration enabled, this tool is for you.
+It checks the expiration of Active Directory password and sends a mail to the users with a link to change it:

 ![Screenshot](https://raw.githubusercontent.com/chrisipa/ad-password-handler-web/master/public/screenshot_password_change.png)

 Features
 ---------
-* Mobile optimized web frontend to change active directory password
+* Mobile optimized web frontend to change Active Directory password
-* Scheduler for checking password expiration of active directory users
+* Scheduler for checking password expiration of Active Directory users
 * Sending HTML mails with a customizable velocity template

 Prerequisites
 -------------
+* LDAP interface of the Active Directory must be reachable
+* SMTP server must be available
 * [Docker](https://docs.docker.com/engine/installation/) must be installed
 * [Docker-Compose](https://docs.docker.com/compose/install/) must be installed